Research and Creative Endeavor Resources Are Expanding at the College

 “Historically, professors studying journalism, media and cinema studies, and advertising haven’t gotten as many grants as engineering or the ag campus, but it’s becoming attractive to receive external funds because you can often do more things with your research,” Nelson said.
 Her panel will help de-mystify the grant process.

-For students, Nelson is coordinating the college’s Undergraduate Research and Creative Endeavor Symposium on Saturday, April 6.
+For students, Nelson is organizing the college’s Undergraduate Research and Creative Endeavor Symposium on Saturday, April 6.
 Media undergraduates are encouraged to submit their research or creative projects from their classes, their independent study work, or James Scholar projects.
 The deadline for submission, which includes a 250-word abstract, is March 1 to firstname.lastname@example.org.

-“There are so many cool things that faculty and students working on in our college,” Nelson said.
+“There are so many cool things that faculty and students are working on in our college,” Nelson said.
 “We hear a lot about the research that the hard sciences do, but we hear a little bit less about all the cool things we’re doing here, so I hope to help build on that.”

 - Digital Trace Data Analytics Lab in the Armory (coordinator: Leona Su, assistant professor of advertising)